Zerobeings/learn/README.md

 ## Close Auction
 When an auction is created the default auction duration is 7 days.
 At the end of 7 days the auction will expire and the `closeAuction` actions can be performed on the Auctions page.

-> At the end of the auction, the `closeAuction` function needs to be called twice; once for the buyer and once for the seller. [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)
+> At the end of the auction, the `closeAuction` function needs to be called twice; once for the buyer and once for the seller. [thirdweb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)
 > The Auctions page can take a long time to load, please be patient.

 ### Seller